swinkhart/Capstone-Project/README.md

  - Lastly, type **"db.create_all()"** to create the database (NOTE: db.create_all() does not recreate or update tables that already exist.
 You will need to drop the database with **"db.drop_all()"** and then recreate it again if changes are made to the database)

 **NOTE:**
- - when committing files, do not commit the database file (with .db suffix)
+ - When committing files, do not commit the database file (with .db suffix)